dh-giang-vu/LO/GDD.md

   <img src="./GDDImages/lightsout_stamina_half.png" width="600"/>
 </div>

-- **Increase Sanity**: Standing near the camp building increases sanity by a fixed rate.
+- **Increase Sanity**: Standing near the building increases sanity by a fixed rate.
+Higher tier building provides more sanity.
 Standing near the light sources does not increase the sanity or reduce it.
 - **Crafting items**: The player can use resources to build a structure for beneficial effects or decoration.

 <div align="center">
   <img src="./GDDImages/lightsout_craftingexample.png" width="600"/>
 </div>

-- **Renewable resources**: Resources will automatically respawn after they are collected.
+- **Renewable resources**: Resources will automatically spawn periodically.
 Respawn time depends on the types of resources.

 ## User Interface (UI) 🛑

-The game’s main UI will track the player’s sanity and stamina.
-Additional UI components would include the crafting menu, the main menu, the pause menu, the settings menu, and more.
+The game’s main UI will track the player’s sanity, current materials, and stamina.
+Additional UI components would include the crafting menu, and the main menu.

 *Note: The images shown below are not the final art style used in-game.*

 ### Main Menu

 The Main Menu gives a vibe of eeriness and loneliness.
-There are three options in the Main Menu which are: Start Game, Settings, Quit Game. **Start Game** option will lead to **Game's main UI**.
+There are two options in the Main Menu which are: Start Game,and Quit Game. **Start Game** option will lead to **Game's main UI**.
+(Since it is WebGL build, Quit game button does not work.)

 <div align="center">
   <img src="./GDDImages/menuUI.png" width="600"/>